Make New Friends While you Keep Old Friends Close

 Get more in touch with your community

-A great way to make new friends is getting involved with your local community.
+A great way to make new friends is to get involved with your local community.

 It isn’t only helpful, but it is also a fairly easy way to find and make friends while hanging out with your old friends.